 Steroid shots: In more painful cases, you may receive a steroid injection to reduce swelling around the eyelid.
 Triamcinolone is a popular type of steroid used by eye doctors.

-Surgery to drain the stye: Although styes usually drain on their own, some styes may linger for weeks to months.
+Surgery to drain the stye: Although styes usually drain on their own, some styles may linger for weeks to months.
 In these cases, scar tissues develop in the center of the stye and may require surgery to remove it.
 Your eye doctor will evaluate and determine if surgery is needed for you.
 Using a local anesthetic, your eye doctor will make a small incision on the underside of your eyelid to drain the stye.

 Can I pop my Stye?